Frost & Sullivan Sound the Alarm for Secure Communications

 Do these apps house your data in your geographic region?
-If not, are their servers hosted in a country with privacy laws compatible with your own?
-If you work in the financial sector, healthcare, or government, are the apps compliant with your industry and national regulations?
+If not, are their servers hosted in a country with data protection and privacy laws compatible with your own?
+If you work in the financial sector, healthcare, or government, are the apps in compliance with data protection and with your industry and national regulations?
 What are the consequences to your organization if they aren’t?

-We appreciate Frost & Sullivan’s in-depth look into these and other issues surrounding the need for secure enterprise communications and thank them for acknowledging Adeya as a key player in the secure communications market:
+We appreciate Frost & Sullivan’s in-depth look into these and other issues surrounding the need for secure enterprise communications and thank them for acknowledging Adeya’s encrypted messaging platform as a key player in the secure communications market:

 “The Adeya secure communications platform offers a white-label solution that provides strong integration with existing company IT that may dissuade employees from deploying shadow IT, while increasing productivity.”